catherinism/catherinism.github.io/_posts/2017-08-07-why_did_i_decide_to_learn_software_development.markdown

 Even before finishing school (last May), however, I already spent hundreds of hours teaching myself web design using the Wordpress platform.
 I did this by completing both personal and professional projects.
 I attended meetups and even volunteered in a couple of Wordcamps in New York City.
 As you may have already figured out, I love coding (as much as I love arts, photography, and design) and I just keep going back to it.
 We have a very special bonding, and I just couldn’t let it go!

-After graduation, I started to search for graphic design jobs because that was what I concentrated on when I was at school.
+After graduation, I started to search for graphic design jobs because that was what I concentrated on when I was in school.
 However, I was surprised to see that most companies nowadays don’t only require design but coding skills as well.
 I felt like I didn’t have the edge and I know I have to do something about it.
 I recently got accepted to attend another SUNY school this fall semester but the thought of not having a stable job for another two or three years is killing me.
 So I decided to attend Flatiron School instead.

 **But why Software Development?**